mesosphere/dcos-commons/frameworks/kafka/docs/configure.md

 ## Kill Grace Period

-The kiill grace period is the number of seconds each broker has to cleanly shut down in response to SIGTERM.
+The kill grace period is the number of seconds each broker has to cleanly shut down in response to SIGTERM.
 If a broker exceeds this time, it will be killed.
 Use the `brokers.kill_grace_period` configuration option to set a kill grace period.